 A life can be like that.
 So can a church.
-You can have loads of potential, but the nagging reality that hits you-if you're honest with yourself-is that you're not getting anywhere.
+You can have loads of potential under the hood, but the nagging reality hits you-if you're honest with yourself-that you're just sort of spinning your wheels and not getting anywhere.